Marbella Road Trips.

 Grazalema Road Trip.

 Once only the realm of intrepid explorers, the mountainous regions beyond Ronda have been tamed in the past 2 years.
-Still spectacular and rugged, they are now accessible to BMW’s as well as 4 x 4’s.
+Still spectacular and rugged, they are now accessible to 4 x 4’s.
 A weekend in the mountains is becoming an integral part of life for those Marbelli who don’t spend every spare minute on the golf course.

 Accessible they may now be, but they retain their vast grandeur and awesome sense of wide open space which makes you marvel at the size and emptiness of Spain.
 The Junta de Andalucia is making a great effort to keep the local populations in their traditional homes, and is promoting “Rural Tourism” to create jobs in the villages.
 Walking holidays, cycling, bird watching, climbing and other energetic pursuits are enticing people to the new hotels and recreating village life